Have your say on shaping the City Corporation’s priorities

 Please Note: All work is dependent on weather and ground conditions, and the necessity to respond to emergencies elsewhere in the Forest.

 Open riding in Epping Forest as from 00:01 on Monday 29 May 2023.

 Cattle grazing locations

-Our longhorn cattle are now starting to graze on the Forest again!
+Our longhorn cattle are now grazing in the Forest again!
 You can find them at: